360VOTS: Visual Object Tracking and Segmentation in Omnidirectional Videos: Introduction

 Furthermore, we present 360VOTS, a challenging benchmark dataset to facilitate research and evaluation on omnidirectional tracking and segmentation, including 360VOT~\cite{vot360} and 360VOS datasets.
-360VOT provides dense (rotated) BBox and BFoV annotations of 120 test sequences.
-Inheriting parts of sequences from the 360VOT dataset, 360VOS incorporates additional 191 sequences and 30 tracking object categories.
-This results in a large-scale dataset consisting of a total of 290 sequences in 62 categories.
-Importantly, 360VOS provides dense pixel-wise annotations as ground truth and assigns 170 sequences as the training set.
-These pixel-wise annotations are utilized to obtain unbiased (rotated) BBoxes and BFoVs ground truth, ensuring comprehensive evaluation and comparison of different approaches.
-To accurately evaluate the performance of state-of-the-art (SOTA) approaches on omnidirectional tracking and segmentation, we develop new metrics tailored for 360$\degree$ images.
+360VOT provides dense (rotated) BBox and BFoV annotations of 120 test sequences. {Inheriting parts of sequences from the 360VOT dataset, 360VOS incorporates additional 191 sequences and 30 tracking object categories.
+It contains a total of 290 sequences in 62 categories, while 170 of them are assigned as training set.
+Importantly, 360VOS provides dense pixel-wise annotations as ground truth that are further utilized to obtain unbiased (rotated) BBoxes and BFoVs for VOT tasks.} To accurately evaluate the performance of state-of-the-art (SOTA) approaches on omnidirectional tracking and segmentation, we develop new metrics tailored for 360$\degree$ images.
 These metrics encompass dual success, dual (normalized) precision, and angle precision to assess tracking performance, as well as spherical region similarity and spherical contour accuracy to evaluate segmentation performance.
 Moreover, we exploit the 360VOS training set to retrain the tracker and apply our 360 tracking framework to achieve new SOTA results.
 With the introduction of new representations, datasets, metrics, and baselines, we believe 360VOTS serves as a vital resource to foster development in omnidirectional visual object tracking and segmentation.